Common Things People Forget: How Working Memory Problems Affect Daily Life

 Hacks for a Forgetful Brain: Make Your Environment Smarter

 If you’re experiencing frequent memory slips, building external structure can relieve pressure from your internal systems.
+Making a packing list is essential for vacation preparation, as it helps ensure that all necessary items, such as clothes, toiletries, and other stuff, are not left behind.
 Here are a few strategies that people with working memory challenges (especially ADHD) find helpful:

 Create a “launch pad” area near the door for your essentials—keys, wallet, glasses, ID badge.
 Always return items to the same place.
 Even better: use a tray or container that visually cues your brain.